Food Science

 Outlook

-According to the Bureau of Labor Statistics, employment of agricultural and food scientists is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
+According to the Bureau of Labor Statistics, employment of agricultural and food scientists is projected to grow 6 percent in the next decade, faster than average for all occupations.
 The employment of agricultural and food scientists is projected to grow as research into agricultural production methods and techniques continues.
+According to the IFT, median wages for careers in food science have grown 28% from 2017 to 2022.

 Pay